PFAS Sampling Techniques: Best Practices For Water & Wastewater Collection

 Equipment considerations

 • Decontamination is a MUST due to the sensitive nature and cross-contamination threat.
-This is often accomplished with a thorough rinse with known PFAS-free water being run through the sample lines.
+This is often accomplished by a thorough rinse of the sample lines using known PFAS-free water.

-• It is recommended that you communicate with your analytical laboratory and appropriate regulatory agency for their specific decontamination recommendations.
+• Communicate with your analytical laboratory and appropriate regulatory agency for their specific decontamination recommendations.

-Grab samples open the door to all variances that can impact the integrity of the collected sample.
-Grab samples also increase the risk of cross-contamination due to the direct human contact with the act of collecting the sample.
+Grab samples increase the risk of cross-contamination due to the direct human contact with the act of collecting the sample.
 Automated sampling results in consistent samples and eliminates variances that can impact sample integrity.

 Automatic Sampler Factors